 These questions are part of getting ready to coach and influence your management.
 When you ask these questions, you learn what is in it for the managers (WIIFM in influence terms), and what you might need to measure to help everyone understand how agile can help.
-If you feel stuck in the middle, join Gil Broza and me when we address these issues in the Influential Agile Leader in Boston and London this year.
+If you feel stuck in the middle, join Gil Broza and me when we address these issues in the Influential Agile Leader workshop.

 Sometimes, it's not just management who is a little stuck in the agile transition.
 Sometimes, it's the team(s), too.
 I'll address the team concerns in Part 2.